 Given the standards of success associated with fulfilling the four pillars of Greek life, the college has a strict policy regarding pledging Greek fraternities and sororities.
 Please note the following:

 Part of determining eligibility includes a status check and a consultative process with faculty to insure academic success with the transition to Greek Life.

-In October 2013, members of the college administration and representatives of the Greek Community and Advisory Board finalized and approved a document that captures the expectations for Greek Life at Alfred State.
+In May 2014, members of the college administration and representatives of the Greek Community and Advisory Board finalized and updated and approved a document that captures the expectations for Greek Life at Alfred State.
 The philosophy and campus standards policy that resulted is known as the Greek Policies and Procedures.
 The central themes of this relationship identify scholarship, leadership, philanthropy and community service, and brotherhood/sisterhood as the core components of Greek life at Alfred State.
 In order to assess the effectiveness of Greek organizations in attaining the mutually agreed standards, a rubric-based tool to measure attainment was developed in 2009 and refined in 2014.
 This data is collected annually from all Greek organizations and scored by the college administration.